EN | FR

 Laure took up the baroque violin under the guidance of Lucy Russell in 2014 which led to performances of Vivaldi’s Four Seasons and Bach’s Double Concerto with period ensembles at the Harwich and Brandenburg festivals.
 She has also explored baroque to romantic repertoire on period instruments with the Orchestra of the Age of Enlightenment performing throughout the UK and Europe with conductors such as Sir Roger Norrington and Marin Alsop.
 She has also played with Florilegium and the Gabrieli Consort & Players.

-Committed to musical education, Laure has been invited to give masterclasses at the University of Costa Rica and as a guest teacher at the Enhui Music School.
+Laure has been invited to give masterclasses at the University of Costa Rica and as a guest teacher at the Enhui Music School.
 In 2020 she became an Ambassador for Nicola Benedetti’s charity “The Benedetti Foundation” providing workshops for string players of varying ages and levels throughout the UK and worldwide.
 In May 2020, during the pandemic, the Virtual Benedetti Sessions were launched gaining The Royal Philharmonic Society’s “Inspiration Award” supported by Decca Classics nominated by the general public.
 Since 2021 Laure has continued as a Lead Ambassador, Assistant Tutor and guest artist of the Foundation.
 Laure has also been invited as a guest speaker at her alma mater, the Royal College of Music, on the topic of Healthy Creative Careers.

 Born in London, Laure began the violin at the age of five at the Royal Academy of Music in London studying with sisters Laura and Eleanor Stanford and continuing at the Junior Department with Yumi Sasaki.
 She joined the Royal College of Music as a Scholar in 2012 studying with Itzhak Rashkovsky, Radu Blidar and Gabrielle Lester.
 She has gained a Bachelor of Music, a Master in Performance and an Artist Diploma all with first class honours.
 She has received guidance from great violinists such as Maxim Vengerov, Pinchas Zukerman, Nicola Benedetti and Isabelle van Keulen.